pwittchen/git-branch-comparator/README.md

 # git-branch-comparator
-Checks if development branch has all changes from master branch
+Checks if development branch has all changes from master branch on Git repository